-Performance enhancing drugs are widely used to boost the athlete abilities to increase their advantage in all the competitions they play (Savulescu et al. 2004).
-Currently, the international Olympic committee has eradicated the use of performance-enhancing drugs in all the sports hence enhancing fair competition in games.
-The players commonly used drugs, and this propagated to unfair competition thus diminishing the morale of sports worldly (Savulescu et al. 2004).
+Performance-enhancing drugs are widely used to boost athlete’s abilities to increase their advantage in all the competitions they play (Savulescu et al. 2004).
+Currently, the International Olympic Committee has eradicated the use of performance-enhancing drugs in all sports, hence enhancing fair competition in games.
+The players commonly used drugs, and this propagated unfair competition, thus diminishing the morale of sportsworldly (Savulescu et al. 2004).

-In considering these types of drugs, it revolves to have both the advantages and disadvantages of sports.
-These effects are maybe psychological or physical to the athletes.
-For example, taking into consideration the some such as the anaerobic steroids which boost the performance level of testerone that is excreted by the human (Thevis & Schänzer, 2009) body increasing the size of human muscle and helping the body to regain as first as possible.
-This can be administered by either through injection, as a pill, or even taken as a typical treatment by the players in sports (Ormsbee & Vukovich 2008).
+Considering these types of drugs revolve around both the advantages and disadvantages of sports.
+These effects may maybe psychological or physical to the athletes.
+For example, taking into consideration such as anaerobic steroids boost the performance level of testosterone that is excreted by the human (Thevis & Schänzer, 2009) body, increase the size of human muscle and help the body regain as much as possible.
+This can be administered either through injection, as a pill, or even taken as a typical treatment by the players in sports (Ormsbee & Vukovich 2008).

 There are different types of these drugs which are commonly used by the players to boost their performance in the field;